brianzinn/react-babylonjs/README.md

 function onSceneMount(e) {
   const { canvas, scene } = e

-  // Scene to build your environment, Canvas you need to attach your camera.
-  var camera = new ArcRotateCamera("Camera", 0, 1.05, 6, Vector3.Zero(), scene)
+  // Scene to build your environment, Canvas to attach your camera to... var camera = new ArcRotateCamera("Camera", 0, 1.05, 6, Vector3.Zero(), scene)
   camera.attachControl(canvas)